clblamires/ninesjournal/_posts/2020-06-14-preparation.md

 recorded: June 13, 2020
 episode: "8"
 adventure: secondorder
 summary: Where to go next?
-The heroes vote to head to the Mithril Forge and fulfill their next heroic task.
+The heroes vote to head to the Mithral Forge and fulfill their next heroic task.
 But first, they have some preparations to do!
 levelup: false
 ---